Concerns I work with:

 Working integratively means I tailor my approach to each person, meeting you compassionately where you are.

-My theoretical foundation includes attachment theory (how we form relationships), psychodynamic therapy (how the unconscious and the past influence the present), person-centred psychotherapy (focusing on self-growth) and the transpersonal (meaning and life purpose).
+My theoretical foundation includes attachment theory (how we form relationships), psychodynamic therapy (how the past influences the present), person-centred psychotherapy (focusing on self-growth) and the transpersonal (meaning and life purpose).